FinTech Evolution Acquisition Group Announces Receipt of Notice from the New York Stock Exchange Regarding Late Filing of Quarterly Report on Form 10-Q

-New York, New York, June 02, 2021 (GLOBE NEWSWIRE) -- FinTech Evolution Acquisition Group (NYSE: FTEV) (the “Company”) today announced that it has received a notice (“Notice”) from the NYSE Regulation staff of the New York Stock Exchange (the "NYSE") as a result of its failure to file its Quarterly Report on Form 10-Q for the quarter ended March 31, 2021 (the "Form 10-Q") in a timely fashion.
-The Notice advised the Company that it was not in compliance with the NYSE's continued listing requirements under the timely filing criteria established in Section 802.01E of the NYSE Listed Company Manual.
+New York, New York, June 02, 2021 (GLOBE NEWSWIRE) -- FinTech Evolution Acquisition Group (: FTEV) (the “Company”) today announced that it has received a notice (“Notice”) from the Regulation staff of the New York Stock Exchange (the "") as a result of its failure to file its Quarterly Report on Form 10-Q for the quarter ended March 31, 2021 (the "Form 10-Q") in a timely fashion.
+The Notice advised the Company that it was not in compliance with the 's continued listing requirements under the timely filing criteria established in Section 802.01E of the Listed Company Manual.

 As reported by the Company in its Form 12b-25 filed with the Securities and Exchange Commission (the "SEC") on May 17, 2021, the Company was unable to file its Form 10-Q within the prescribed time period without unreasonable effort or expense.
 The extension period provided under Rule 12b-25 expired on May 24, 2021.
 The Company was unable to meet the filing deadline for its Form 10-Q due to the Company’s evaluation of whether its outstanding warrants should be accounted for as a liability and the scope and process for updating the Company’s financial statements accordingly.